Circularity in Textiles: Circular Sustainability Trends in the UK Textiles Industry

 The global focus is transforming the linear structure by managing the system and altering our throw-away economy.
 This involves eliminating waste, circulating resources and regenerating nature.

-We need to change the way we manufacture and produce products and what we do with those products so they don’t end up as waste.
+We need to change the system we use to manufacture and produce products and what we do with them so they don’t end as waste.

 A Sustainability Leader in Textiles